 While many venues in Canberra follow the city’s theme of wide open spaces, Braddon Brew bucks the trend by existing in a cosy nook tucked away down a blink-and-you’ll-miss-it laneway.
 There’s a small paved courtyard out the front, and seating for around 12 people inside.

 But it’s inside this intimate space where all the action happens.
 Run by a father-son duo, this is a brewery and bar, coffee roaster and café all in one.

 Here for the beer?
 There are eight to ten taps pouring at any given time, of which a few are made on premises.
-Expect a couple of easy-drinkers like a lager and a pale ale, and an edgier release suited to the malt-forward preference of Mark, the brewer/father; when The Crafty Pint was last in town, an Imperial Red Agave Ale was the attention-grabber.
+Expect a couple of easy-drinkers like a lager and a pale ale, and an edgier release suited to the malt-forward preference of Jeff, the brewer/father; when The Crafty Pint was last in town, an Imperial Red Agave Ale was the attention-grabber.
 Other than the house-made beers, the taps tend to look further afield than the ACT, exploring breweries from other states and New Zealand.